YannickBeaucaine/T1A3-terminal-application/README.md

 - ### Selectable Menu :
  A simple UI that allows the user to navigate through different functions of the terminal application.
+ The menu will ask the user for a feature selection with a number.The user will be welcomed with the menu when the application starts.

  - ### Add,Edit Remove :
  Flexible record collection editing functions.
- The ability to Add a record to your collection in the simplest way possible makes it easy to keep track.
-The editing function will override previous data and removing the record will update the save file.
+ The ability to Add a record to your collection in the simplest way possible makes it easy to keep track of actions taken.
+The editing function will override previous data and removing the record do as such by requesting a record index number.

  - ### Persistent Storage :
 The Application makes use of persistent storage.
 Uers input is saved to a .CSV file.
-The file can also be editied externally and loaded trough the App.
-This allows for the user to save and store their Record collection permanantely
+The file can also be editied externally and loaded through the App.
+This allows for the user to save and store their Record collection permanantely.
+New additions to the collection will be automatically populated at the bottom of the list.

-## Upcoming Updates
+## Future Updates

 - ### Increased Record Information:
-Abilty to add additional data for the record such as Genre, Gustom record number, Physical codition of the record and other...
+Abilty to add additional data for the record such as Genre, custom record ID, Physical condition of the record and other...

 - ### Advanced Search function :
 Ability to search for a record by index number, artist name or genre.
+Sorting recors by alphabetical order,  date and such...

 <br>

 ## R7 : UX Outline:
 ---

-Upon launching, the user will be Welcomed with a logo art and the main menu.
+Upon launching, the user will be Welcomed with a logo art as and land directly on the main menu.
-The Menu shows all possible functions from the app.
+The Menu shows all possible current functions from the app.
 The user will be asked to choose an option by typing the number of one of the options between 1 and 5.
-When the option 1 is chosen the entire collection of the user will be displayed indexed.
-With option 2 the user can add a record to their collection, The user will be prompted with questions about the record that will be entered and saved.
+When the option 1 is chosen, the entire collection of the user will be displayed indexed and the user will be sent back to the main menu.
+With option 2 the user can add a record to their collection, The user will be prompted with questions about the record that will be entered then return to the main menu.
-Option 3 allow the user to edit a previous entry by entering the index number of the record, the nsame questions as option 2 will be prompted again and the new entries will override previous input.
-Option 4 will delete an existing record from the collection by entering the records index number.
+Option 3 allows the user to edit a previous entry by entering the index number of the record, the same questions as option 2 will be prompted again and the new entries will override previous input then return to the main menu.
+Option 4 will delete an existing record from the collection by entering the records index number, a confirmation message will appear.
 Option 5 will exit the application and store data to CSV file.

 - ### Error Handling :